About Emily

 Square

-I am a poet, typographer and psychotherapist.
+I am a poet, graphic artist, psychotherapist and seeker.

 Not necessarily in that order.